mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 ## Blocks

-- [components-extra](https://github.com/alexandre-lelain/components-extra): Provides a set of "molecule" components built on top of MUI, such as a Footer, a CookiesBanner, a BackToTop button, and other highly customizable complex elements, to help devs build the macro parts of their UI very quickly.
+- [components-extra](https://github.com/alexandre-lelain/components-extra): Provides a set of "molecule" components built on top of Material UI, such as a `Footer`, a `CookiesBanner`, a `BackToTop` button, and other highly customizable complex elements, to help devs build the macro parts of their UI very quickly.
 Those components are often duplicated across sites.
 This library solves this exact problem.

 ## Theming

-- [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your MUI applications by just selecting the colors and having a live preview.
+- [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your Material UI applications by just selecting the colors and having a live preview.
 - [Material palette generator](https://material.io/inline-tools/color/): The official Material Design palette generator can be used to generate a palette for any color you input.